Hot weather in York County brings uptick in heat-related maladies

 “The heat will be a concern,” National Weather Service meteorologist Andrew Kimball said Monday, with afternoon highs in Rock Hill expected to reach 95 to 97 degrees daily through Thursday.

-People with preexisting conditions, such as the elderly and people with diabetes or respiratory issues, are more prone to heat-related problems, Morrison said.
+People with preexisting conditions, including as the elderly and people with diabetes or respiratory issues, are more prone to heat-related problems, Morrison said.

 He said neighbors should check on each other and ensure that homes have either air conditioning or fans.